 Not only is Michaelmas Cay stunning, but it’s also an extremely important nesting habitat for migrating birds.
 With bucket loads of birdlife you’re likely to find the shore lined with egg shells and sea shells!

-The waters around the cay are turtle heaven with turtles resting and foraging all over.
-I’m yet to meet someone who took a trip out and didn’t come back with a #turtleselfie.
+The waters around the cay are turtle heaven with turtles resting and foraging all over #turtleselfie.

 A gazillion photos of paradise still won’t do Michaelmas Cay justice.
-I kept having to open and shut my eyes to make sure it wasn’t some hazy dream.
+You may just have to keep opening and shutting your eyes to make sure it wasn’t some hazy dream.

 There are a few charter boat operators that visit the cay on daily basis, but for maximum beach time book yourself on with Ocean Spirit Cruises.
 They dedicate the whole day to Michaelmas, which is always a plus in my book (you get a glass of bubbly on your way home – even better!).